alprostadil (injectable and transurethral) (cont.)

 IN THIS ARTICLE

-What should I discuss with my healthcare provider before using alprostadil (Caverject, Caverject Impulse, Edex, Muse, Prostin VR Pediatric)?
+What should I discuss with my healthcare provider before using alprostadil (Caverject, Caverject Impulse, Edex, Muse)?

 Use a condom to prevent transfer of this medication to your sexual partner if she is pregnant or could become pregnant.

-How should I use alprostadil (Caverject, Caverject Impulse, Edex, Muse, Prostin VR Pediatric)?
+How should I use alprostadil (Caverject, Caverject Impulse, Edex, Muse)?

-Use this medication exactly as it was prescribed for you.
-Do not use the medication in larger amounts, or use it for longer than recommended by your doctor.
+Use exactly as prescribed by your doctor.
+Do not use in larger or smaller amounts or for longer than recommended.
+Follow the directions on your prescription label.
 Using too much alprostadil can be very dangerous.

 Do not give yourself an alprostadil injection or pellet if you do not understand the instructions for proper use.
 Call your doctor, nurse, or pharmacist for help with injection instructions.
 Using an alprostadil transurethral pellet improperly could cause damage to your urethra.